-Now would be a good time to tell you that the branch of the Net I don't know a lot about is Chat.
-The information presented here has been suggested by colleagues of mine or gleaned from the Web.
-Chatting can take a lot of time and is generally for pleasure only, I do not have a good business case for doing it.
+Now would be a good time to tell you that the branch of the Net I don't know a lot about, is Chat.
+The information presented here has been suggested by colleagues of mine, or gleaned from the Web.
+Chatting can take a lot of time and is generally, for pleasure only.
+I do not have a good business case for doing it.

 Chat groups are an on-line version of a discussion.
 There are virtual chat rooms and once you find one you like, you chat to virtual friends anywhere in the world.
 This is the modern equivalent of having pen friends, only you don't have to wait for the post.

-Different rooms have different 'personalities'.
+Different rooms have different personalties.
 My Aunt became addicted to chatting and when she and her husband went on a world tour, they were able to visit a lot of their virtual friends and stay with them in obscure places.
 They were lucky.

 A lot of chatters pretend to be someone that they are not.
 They give themselves hyped up names like Superman, or Stud or similar.
 If you think you would like to chat, try a room recommended by a friend, or search for one and then lurk for a while until you get the feel for it.

-The acronym IRC maybe used and it stands for: 'Internet Relay Chat'.
+The acronym; IRC, may be used.
+It stands for: 'Internet Relay Chat'.

-The Good, the Bad and E-tiquette
+The Good, the Bad and Etiquette

-Just like anything else, there are good Web sites and bad Web sites and codes of practice to be used on the Net in the different areas.

-Shortly we will now look at a few of each so that you can see for yourselves what is out there.
-We will then look at some simple rules to follow that can ensure that any Web site you have responsibility for is one of the good ones.
+Just like anything else, there are good Web sites and had Web sites and codes of practice to he used on the Net in the different areas.
+We will look at some simple rules to follow that can ensure that any Web site you have responsibility for is one of the good ones.

-What will we learn from some of the sites we will visit?

-Well, for a start they are a different medium of communication, different from traditional printed media.
-And just as the language and style of a newspaper is inappropriate for a novel and the style of a novel is not correct for a technical journal, so the Internet has developed a style of its own.
+What will we learn from some of the sites?
+Well, for a start, they are a different medium of communication, different from traditional printed media.
+Just as the language and style of a newspaper is inappropriate for a novel and the style of a novel is not correct for a technical journal, so the Internet has developed a style of its own.
 How should we achieve a lodge website?

-By design is the obvious way.
+By design, is the obvious way.
 I would suggest that you pick and mix from the suggested uses below and decide what your site should achieve.
 Once you have an overview, decide how to stage the implementation.
-Also early on in the design, you should define the style to be followed.
+Also, early on in the design, you should define the style to be followed.
 A consistent style will hold a site together and give it a coherency that will spell credibility to users.
 Within the guidelines, which should be simple and few, you must be flexible.

-Web Page Tips
+Web Page tips

-Not in any particular order.
+Not in any particular order

-Alignment

-Keep your content aligned neatly.
+Alignment -Keep your content aligned neatly.
 Try using tables to order your data.
 One of the first impressions you will get is the overall layout of the site.

-Colour

-You must be able to read the content.
-Is your wallpaper (or background) too strong so that the text gets lost in the graphics?
+Colour - You must be able to read the content.
+Is your wallpaper (or background) too strong, so that the text gets lost in the graphics?
 Can you really read the light yellow font?
 Will people really be attracted to a site that is all shades of pink and purple?

-Uniformity

-Use a few styles a lot of times rather than a lot of styles a few times.
+Uniformity - Use a few styles a lot of times, rather than a lot of styles a few times.

-Size (or resolution)

-Not everyone has the latest wizzy computer.
+Size (or resolution) - Not everyone has the latest wizzy computer.
 Make sure that your Web page will look OK at a resolution of 800 x 600.

-Graphics

-Publish thumbnails of graphics and have them link to the full graphic for download should the user want to.
+Graphics - Publish thumbnails of graphics and have them link to the full graphic for download, should the user want to.
 Make sure that you compress the graphics to the maximum extent possible.